Welcome to my trip report on Starflyer!

 Duration: 1 hour 15 mins

 The minute I stepped on board, I was greeted by 2 of the crew standing near the door, welcoming each and every passenger on board.
 I was shown to the seat by one of the crews was extremely helpful, treated everyone like a royal subject.
 The cabin ambience was excellent, the seats itself was much better than I thought!
 It is fitted with comfortable black leather seats which comes with a basic PTV system (Which doesn't matter at all since it flies only on domestic routes) and a generous legroom space of 34 inches!
 It felt like flying on a premium economy class on a premium airline.
 For the price I paid, it was certainly a bargain.

 Y Class cabin

 Photos were taken before my seatmates arrive.

-Doesn't look like Economy Class, right?
-This is by far the best A320 cabin, I flew so far.
+This is what I called a Luxurious Economy Class.
+This is by far the best A320 cabin I flew so far.

 The IFE Screen is touched-screen and its responsive.
 There is the English language which made life easier for foreigners.

 Photos in the toilet

 A 'Happy' Charles enjoying himself on his 49th airline. :)

 The crew were excellent!
 Each and every one of them paid attention to every passenger on board, ensuring that all of us were comfortable.
 One of the passengers had difficulty putting his bag into the overhead compartment due to my haversack taking up too much space.
 This crew came and asked me whether the haversack was mine (In Japanese).
 Even though I couldn't understand what she was saying, I knew exactly what was happening and I went to adjust my stuff and the other passenger managed to place his stuff in it.
 Both of them thanked me profusely.
 Love the Japanese culture!
 You don't get this elsewhere, honestly speaking.